Leonard Abramson

-Leonard Abramson (born in 1932, Pennsylvania) is a philanthropist and the founder and former CEO of U.S. Healthcare.
+Leonard Abramson (born 1932) is a philanthropist and the founder and former CEO of U.S. Healthcare.

 Early life and career

 Born in Pennsylvania, and raised in the Strawberry Mansion neighborhood of Philadelphia.
 Abramson attended the Philadelphia College of Pharmacy and Science, driving a taxi for cash to cover his expenses.
 After graduating, he worked as a salesman for pharmaceutical company Parke-Davis.
 He then worked as a retail pharmacist for six years and then took a job with R.H.
-Medical Inc., a small hospital-management company then headquartered in Cheltenham, Pennsylvania where he served as vice president for corporate development.
+Medical Inc., a small hospital-management company then headquartered in Cheltenham, Pennsylvania, where he served as vice president for corporate development.
 Relying upon federal funding available through the HMO act of 1973, and the employer's obligation to offer HMO to employees, he left R.H.
 Medical and with the aid of $3 million in federal loans, he founded a non-profit HMO, HMO of Pennsylvania.
 In 1981, he abandoned the company's nonprofit status and in 1983, he took the parent company, renamed U.S. Healthcare Inc., public.

 Abramson headed U.S. Healthcare from 1975 until 1996, when he sold it to Aetna for $8.3 billion.
 He then served on Aetna's board of directors from 1996 to 2000.
 In 1990, Abramson published a book, Healing Our Health Care System, attacking what he perceived to be the problems of the American health care system, which he called "nothing less than a national disgrace."

 Personal life

-Abramson married Madlyn Abramson in August 1957, they have three children.
-The Madlyn and Leonard Abramson Center for Jewish Life in North Wales, PA is named in honor of the couple.
-In the late 1990s, Abramson sued Inside Edition for invading his privacy when the news show covertly videotaped him and his family at their Jupiter, Florida home, as part of an exposé on the lifestyles of wealthy HMO executives.
+Abramson married Madlyn Abramson in August 1957; they have three children.
+The Madlyn and Leonard Abramson Center for Jewish Life in North Wales, Pennsylvania, is named in honor of the couple.
+In the late 1990s, Abramson sued Inside Edition for invading his privacy when the news show covertly videotaped him and his family at their Jupiter, Florida, home, as part of an exposé on the lifestyles of wealthy HMO executives.

 During August 2022, Abramson sold his 7,509-square-foot home at the waterfront of Jupiter's Admirals Cover for a reported $7 million.